Access our First Foods® Database in the Solid Starts App.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Continue to serve any type of pancake in strips or bite-size pieces.
-At this age, you can also serve a whole pancake for biting practice.
+Continue to serve any type of pancake in strips or bite-sized pieces.
+At this age, you can also serve a whole pancake for practice taking bites.
 Feel free to serve pancakes with an age-appropriate utensil, but don’t expect accurate and consistent utensil use until a child is older (closer to age 2 or 3).

 No. Pancakes present a low risk when safely prepared for a child’s age and developmental ability, though, in theory, an individual could choke on any food.
-To reduce the risk, prepare and serve pancakes in an age-appropriate way.
+To reduce the risk, prepare and serve pancakes in an age-appropriate way as described in the How to Serve section.
 Note that pancakes, especially when dry, can get sticky in the mouth when mixed with saliva and can cause baby to gag.
 Serving alongside a cup of water can help.
-As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
+As always, create a safe eating environment and stay within reach of baby during meals.

 Yes.
 Pancakes are often made with wheat, dairy, and eggs, and may also include other common food allergens such as soy, peanut, tree nuts, seafood (like shrimp), or sesame depending on the type of pancakes.